giovsaraceno/QuadratiK-package/CONTRIBUTING.md

 ## Code of conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.
 By participating in this project you agree to abide by its terms.

 ### Share the love ❤️